chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 #### Tone in a line
 In Dhahara, you count the winds, kiss the seal, and keep your word—or the sky remembers.

-### Nihon — "The Isles of the Dawn Spirit"
+### Nihori — "The Isles of the Dawn Spirit"

 #### Tagline: A storm-wracked archipelago of fierce clans, divine spirits, and unparalleled artisans, forever living in the shadow of the continental giant, Sihai, and defined by its struggle to absorb and redefine its influence.

 #### Overview
-Nihon is a land of stark contrasts: serene, moss-covered temples nestled against jagged volcanic peaks; silent, disciplined warriors in the midst of chaotic feudal warfare; a deep reverence for nature that coexists with mastery over metal and fire.
+Nihori is a land of stark contrasts: serene, moss-covered temples nestled against jagged volcanic peaks; silent, disciplined warriors in the midst of chaotic feudal warfare; a deep reverence for nature that coexists with mastery over metal and fire.
 The islands are beautiful, violent, and deeply spiritual.
-The people of Nihon have taken the cultural seed of Sihai and forged it in their own unique fire, creating a culture that is both recognizably related and fiercely independent.
+The people of Nihori have taken the cultural seed of Sihai and forged it in their own unique fire, creating a culture that is both recognizably related and fiercely independent.

 #### Geography
 * The Isles: A chain of four main islands and countless smaller ones, formed by volcanic activity.
 The landscape is dominated by steep, forested mountains, narrow fertile valleys, and a dramatic, rocky coastline battered by the storms of the Hintara Ocean.